selimslab/selimslab.github.io/_posts/philosophy/2020-5-29-big-history.md

 ## 2020s

-Covid- 20-

-May 25 2020 killing of George Floyd
+2020: Covid-19, George Floyd

 ## The Future

-in at most 1b years, life on earth will end

-in 4b years sun will die

-in 100b years most stars will die
+life on earth will end, sun will die, then most stars will die

 at some point, all stars and even black holes will die

-heat death, end of universe
+heat death, end of universe.

+---

 in the grand scheme of things, our lives are a brief glimpse of light

 so petty are ideologies, nations, religions, money,  power, pleasure, pain..

-if you think of all time as a year, jan 1st is big bang, and every second would be 431 years

-humans appeared in the last minutes of the year, and our lives are just miliseconds

 life is brief, enjoy it